 Despite relatively few updates, the Olympus TG-6 is looking like it’s the new top dog in the budget compact camera world.
 If you already own the TG-5, this may not be the upgrade of your dreams.
 However, if you are an avid snorkeler and diver and looking for a great compact camera, definitely consider the Olympus TG-6.

-Bluewater Photo Olympus TG-6 Packages:
+Bluewater Photo Olympus TG-6 Camera and Housings: